shubhamtadke/CognoRise_task2_/README.md

 # CognoRise_task2_
-a simple ROCK, PAPER, SCISSORS GAME
+a simple ROCK, PAPER, SCISSORS GAME using Python